MurageKabui/PhoneDo/README.md

 I aimed to provide a straightforward way to script tasks, using scripts labeled with the <b><i>.nts</i></b> extension.
 Users can create these scripts and execute at their convenience.
 These scripts are stored on their device in a SQLite database and can contain JavaScript code that integrates with Android's native functionalities like file handling, text-to-speech, speech recognition, texting (SMS), Bluetooth connections, Wi-Fi, NFC, infrared, networking, SIM card operations, flashlight control, and battery management, among other things.
 I documented these methods <a href="https://app.gitbook.com/o/zerbp4UP4JRfrC37Dcay/s/GGEXXP1PjxGAHb7hakkp" target="_blank">here</a>.
+## Why ?
+This project was inspired by <a href="https://www.reddit.com/r/lisp/comments/10jlj6b/lisp_scripting_on_android/" target="_blank">this question on reddit</a> Quoted from OP :

+> Is there a Lisp environment for Android that would let me make simple programs to e.g. hit a web API, parse JSON and display the results as text?
+I'd really like to open an app which shows me a list of all the little scripts I've made, I tap "Weather San Francisco" and see the text output of my program, done.
+I swear I saw something like this about a decade ago...

 ## Let's try it.
 An example of how a user can control a device's flashlight would be to navigate to `Script Editor` > `File` > `New Script`, then name the script, for instance, `FlashControl.nts`